 Send 10-15 (or more!) original, unpublished haiku (not under consideration elsewhere).
 Beginning with the fall 2023 issue, Acorn will consider work that has been self-published on social media or other uncurated online platforms.
 Do not send work that has appeared in print or on any curated online journal.
 No simultaneous submissions.
 Please send your best work!

 Please send your submission by email to email@example.com.
 Include your place of residence (city or town and country).
 Attachments will not be opened.
 Email submissions are encouraged!

-Postal submissions will be given equal consideration and should be sent to: Acorn, Susan Antolin, Editor, 115 Conifer Lane, Walnut Creek, CA 94598.
-All postal mail submissions must be accompanied by a self-addressed stamped envelope (SASE) or $2 US.
+Postal submissions will be given equal consideration and should be sent to Susan Antolin, 115 Conifer Lane, Walnut Creek, CA 94598, USA, and must be accompanied by a SASE.